Dongles and MiFi

-If you are the sort of person – in business, a student perhaps – who travels everywhere with your laptop, answering emails and racking up the spreadsheet hours, mobile broadband in the form of either a 4G dongle or a MiFi device may be for you.
+If you are the sort of person – in business, or a student perhaps – who travels everywhere with your laptop, answering emails and racking up the spreadsheet hours, mobile broadband in the form of either a 4G dongle or a MiFi device may be for you.
 It can also be one of the only available solutions if you're somewhere where there's no other means of getting online.

 However, with so many mobile tethering plans out there, dongles are declining in demand.
 Don't get us wrong, they serve a purpose, but you need to be someone who needs mobile broadband or a mobile hotspot a lot to justify purchasing one.
 If you only need connectivity a couple of times a month, it's going to be more cost-effective to tether, as long as your mobile provider permits it.Compare mobile broadband deals

 Most companies offer mobile broadband devices.
-The UK's four mobile networks (Three, O2, Vodafone and EE) all offer devices, along with Virgin Media and BT, which offer mobile broadband on their main broadband sites.
+The UK's four mobile networks (Three, O2, Vodafone and EE) all offer devices.